skrattaren/apf.rst/apf.rst

 + [p.
 283] "'"Oh, my paws and whiskers"?'"

-  The White Rabbit in "`Alice's Adventures in Wonderland`_" is always late (i.e. having trouble with time) and anxious: "Oh my ears and whiskers, how late it's getting!".
+  The White Rabbit in **Alice's Adventures in Wonderland** is always late (i.e. having trouble with time) and anxious: "Oh my ears and whiskers, how late it's getting!".
 See also the annotation for p.
 46/35 of "`Soul Music`_".